 - 1 cup water

-Place one cup of water into the IP; add the trivet to the pot.
-Place the eggs onto the trivet (as many as you’d like...just don’t fill the IP more than 2/3 full.)
+Place one cup of water into the Instant Pot; add the trivet to the bottom of pot.
+Stack the eggs on top of each other on the trivet.

-Lock the IP lid into place, then use the Manual button to choose High Pressure for 6 minutes, bringing the IP to full pressure.
+Lock the Instant Pot lid into place, then use the manual setting, choosing High Pressure for 6 minutes, bringing the Instant Pot to full pressure.

-When the timer sounds, perform a Quick Release to remove all the pressure from the pot.
+When the timer sounds, perform a quick release to remove all the pressure from the Instant Pot.

-Immediately pour the contents of the IP into a large bowl of ice water for 2-3 minutes.
+Immediately pour the entire contents of the Instant Pot into a large bowl of ice water.

-After 2-3 minutes, letting the eggs chill a bit, remove the eggs, on at a time from the bowl of water, cracking the shells of each egg on the counter, then re-submerge each one beneath the cold water in the bowl, gently and easily removing all the shells from each egg.
+After 2-3 minutes of letting the eggs chill a bit, remove the eggs, on at a time from the bowl of water, cracking the shells of each egg on the counter.
+Re-submerge each egg then beneath the cold water in the bowl, gently peeling all the shells from each egg with your fingers.